sixfeetup/2025_AIFD7_BattleOfTheBots/UPDATES_SUMMARY.md

 - **Reason:** No evidence of acquisition exists.
 Cursor is an independent company that uses Anthropic's API.

 ### 2. **Claude Code Clarification**
-- **Added note:** There is no official Anthropic product called "Claude Code"
+- **Clarified:** Claude Code is an Anthropic coding agent tool
-- **Context:** Third-party tools (like Aider, Cline, etc.) use Claude, but Anthropic doesn't have a standalone coding product
+- **Context:** Anthropic offers an official coding agent tool (Claude Code) and third-party tools (like Aider, Cline, etc.) also integrate with Claude via API/MCP
 - **What Anthropic Did:** Released MCP as an open protocol for tools to integrate with Claude

 ### 3. **Junie Status & Capabilities**